arielf/cuts/README.md

 #### `cuts` supports multi-char column delimiters

-In particular, standard `cut` can't deal with the very common case of any white-space sequence:
+In particular, standard `cut` can't deal with the common case of any white-space sequence:

 ```
 #